 - venting gastrostomy – connecting the stomach to an artificial opening on the abdomen so waste can be collected in a bag outside the body.

 Sometimes a surgeon may have planned to remove a pancreatic tumour during an operation, but discovers the cancer has spread.
 If the tumour cannot be removed, the surgeon may perform one of the operations listed above to relieve symptoms.

 Listen to a podcast on Making Treatment Decisions

 Inserting a stent

 If the cancer cannot be removed and is pressing on the common bile duct or duodenum, a stent may be inserted.
 A stent is a small tube made of either plastic or metal.
 It holds the bile duct or duodenum open, allowing the bile or food to flow into the bowel again.

 The stent is usually inserted during a procedure known as an ERCP (endoscopic retrograde cholangiopancreatography).
 In an ERCP, an endoscope is passed into the bile duct via your mouth, stomach and duodenum.
-X-rays are used to position the stent across the blockage to keep the bile duct or duodenum open.
+With the help of x-rays, the stent is positioned across the blockage to keep the bile duct or duodenum open.
 You may have the ERCP as an outpatient or stay in hospital for 1–2 days.

 Jaundice symptoms usually go away over 2–3 weeks.
 Your appetite is likely to improve and you may gain some weight.